 Exceptions to these procedures must be approved by the residence director of the building where the resident resides at least 24 hours in advance.
 No residential guest may stay overnight in the public areas of any of the residence halls.

-A resident who wishes to host a residential guest between the ages of 16-18, must complete and submit the appropriate form located on the Residence Life and Housing website at least three (3) business days in advance of the visit to the residence director of the hall in which the resident lives.
+A resident who wishes to host a residential guest between the ages of 16-18, must complete and submit the appropriate form located on the Residence Life & Housing website at least three (3) business days in advance of the visit to the residence director of the hall in which the resident lives.
 This form is not necessary if the residential guest is a Suffolk University student under the age of 18.
 Residential guests under the age of 16 visiting the residence halls must be accompanied by a parent or guardian.
-Any exception to this policy is made by the director of Residence Life and Housing, or designee.

 Residential guests who are not properly signed in and/or who have allegedly violated University Community Standards may be considered trespassers and are subject to arrest and/or temporary or permanent removal from the residence hall.
 All residential guests must comply with emergency protocols should a drill or actual emergency occur.

-At any time, the privilege to sign in residential guests may be terminated by a Residence Life and Housing staff member or SUPD.
-SUPD and Residence Life and Housing staff reserve the right to deny access to the residence halls to any residential guest for any reason.
-Non-resident students and residents who are signed in as a residential guest who are alleged to have and/or are found responsible for violating Residence Life and Housing and/or university policies, may lose visitation privileges for some or all of the residence halls permanently.
+At any time, the privilege to sign in residential guests may be terminated by a Residence Life & Housing staff member or SUPD.
+SUPD and Residence Life & Housing staff reserve the right to deny access to the residence halls to any residential guest for any reason.
+Non-resident students and residents who are signed in as a residential guest who are alleged to have and/or are found responsible for violating Residence Life & Housing and/or university policies, may lose visitation privileges for some or all of the residence halls permanently.